FoxInFlame/MyAnimeListAdder/README.md

 - Codebird : Unofficial Twitter JavaScript library
 - xml2json : Convert XML to JSON easily.
 Used with like, all of the AJAX requests.
 - CryptoJS : Encrypting and Decrypting QMALSETTING files.
+- ColorThief : To generate dynamic coloring in MaterializeCSS theme popup

 ## Development
 The Chrome Extension uses JavaScript for everything, including the AJAX Requests, the Show/Hide toggles, the Next/Previous buttons, and a lot more.
 This Chrome Extension would be nothing without JavaScript.